kean/articles/2021-01-31-introducing-pulse.markdown

 ## Conclusion

 I have a massive backlog for this project, but I'm already extremely happy with the results.
-If you want to try it and support the project, please join to [GitHub sponsors](https://github.com/sponsors/kean).
-The plan is to open source it once there is enough sponsors.